Geometric convergence results for closed minimal surfaces via bubbling analysis: Introduction

 The two results above can both be regarded as instances of a local-to-global correspondence, meaning that the understanding of complete minimal surfaces in the Euclidean space $\R^3$ is exploited to extract information for the blow-up analysis at the singular points of the convergence process, which in turn is needed to derive novel information on the space of minimal cycles inside a given Riemannian manifold.
 Compactness theorems of similar spirit have appeared (in the Euclidean setting) in the pioneering work by Ros \cite{R95} about the Hoffman-Meeks conjecture \cite{HM90b} and, relying on somehow different methods, by Traizet \cite{Tra04}.

 One motivation for us to transplant those ideas to curved ambient spaces was provided by the recent, remarkable advances in the construction of closed, embedded minimal hypersurfaces in general ambient manifolds, either via min-max methods in the spirit of Almgren-Pitts \cite{P81} as developed by Marques and Neves, or studying the interfaces arising as suitable singular limits of solutions to the Allen-Cahn equation as proposed by Guaraco \cite{Gua18}.
-In particular, both approaches have been successful to prove the existence of infinitely many minimal surfaces in 3-manifolds under the assumption that the ambient Ricci curvature be positive (see \cite{MN13} by Marques and Neves, and \cite{GG16} by Gaspar and Guaraco) or instead under the assumption that the ambient metric be generic (see the works by Marques and Neves with K. Irie \cite{IMN18} and A. Song \cite{MNS17}, relying on earlier work on Weyl's law for the volume spectrum with Liokumovich \cite{LMN18}, for the former technique and the very recent preprint \cite{CM18} by Chodosh and Mantoulidis for the latter one).
+In particular, both approaches have been successful to prove the existence of infinitely many minimal surfaces in 3-manifolds under the assumption that the ambient Ricci curvature be positive (see \cite{MN13} by Marques and Neves, and \cite{GG16} by Gaspar and Guaraco) or instead under the assumption that the ambient metric be generic (see the works by Marques and Neves with K. Irie \cite{IMN18} and A. Song \cite{MNS17}, relying on earlier work on Weyl's law for the volume spectrum with Liokumovich \cite{LMN18}, for the former technique and the very recent work \cite{CM18} by Chodosh and Mantoulidis for the latter one).
+Building on these advances, A. Song \cite{Son18} was then able to obtain an unconditional existence result, thereby providing a proof of Yau's conjecture (cf. \cite{Yau82}).